‘Saturday Afternoon’ by Fred Yates 1953. To see more of the artist’s work visit https://fredyates.wordpress.com

 After the War the Football League expanded and in 1920 Brighton were admitted to the new 3rd Division.
 Further improvements were made throughout the 20s and in 1926 the club reached an agreement with John Clark to purchase the remainder of his lease and almost immediately negotiated a new lease with an option to buy the freehold, the option being exercised in 1930 for £5,120 16/-.

 In 1933, whilst they were enduring another mediocre season in the 3rd Division (South) Albion managed to put together a fine FA Cup run.
 Victories over Crystal Palace, Wrexham, Chelsea and Bradford Park Avenue set up a 5th round tie with West Ham United.
 A thrilling 2-2 draw at The Goldstone saw them head to Upton Park for a replay.
-There, the run came to an end with a narrow 1-0 defeat.
+There sadly, the run came to an end with a narrow 1-0 defeat.

 Like many stadia around the country, the Goldstone was damaged by a German bomb during the 2nd World War with the roof and girders of the North Stand suffering serious damage.
 The damage was repaired by the time football resumed after hostilities.